Skip to main content

 SkillsVehicle must have all skills required by the job

-SequenceJob A must be served before job B on the same route
+SequenceJob A served before job B on the same route (ordered relation)

 Objective

-2. Minimize cost (weighted sum of travel time or distance, and number of vehicles)
+3. Minimise cost (weighted sum of travel time, distance, and any soft penalties)

 Relations